 Many women considering breast implants in Naples, FL struggle with deciding what type of implant is right for them.
 The choice between silicone implants, saline implants, or structured implants is not easy, and ultimately the woman seeking augmentation needs to make the choice.
 Saline implants are perceived as having the best safety profile, while silicone implants are popular due to their natural feel that closely approximates breast tissue.
 Structured implants, which use internal structuring with saline to approximate the look and feel of breast tissue serve as a recent compromise between the other two.

 Along with saline and silicone implants, Naples Plastic Surgery offers the Ideal Implant® as its structured option.
-No matter which breast implant type chosen, Dr. Gardner, Dr. Baccaro, and Dr. Crespo have the requisite training, experience, skill, and cosmetic surgical artistry needed to provide you with the fuller, more youthful-looking breasts.
+No matter which breast implant type chosen, Dr. Gardner and Dr. Baccaro have the requisite training, experience, skill, and cosmetic surgical artistry needed to provide you with the fuller, more youthful-looking breasts.